NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

     └── SaveRobotTrajectory.srv
 ```
 ## Images
+We provide already compiled images representing the map we generated with the bag 1 (first picture), and the trajectories of the robot for each bag provided (in the last 3 pictures).
 | Map created with GMapping                          | Bag 1 trajectory                                                                                          |
 | -------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |
 | ![Map created with GMapping ](assets/map_bag1.png) | ![Bag 1 trajectory](robot_trajectory/Trajectories%20Recorded%20in%20Testing/map_with_trajectory_BAG1.png) |